-We are a division of the municipality of The Hague, focused on providing information and assisting international newcomers in The Hague, Delft, Rijswijk, and Leidschendam-Voorburg.
+The Hague International Centre is part of the municipality of The Hague focused on providing information and services to international newcomers.
+All of our services are free of charge.

-We work as a one-stop-shop for government formalities, different international target groups, including students.
-Our services are provided in collaboration with both the Immigration and Naturalisation Service (IND) and ACCESS, a non-profit aimed to support internationals in the Netherlands.
+We work together with the municipalities of The Hague, Delft, Rijswijk, and Leidschendam-Voorburg, the Immigration and Naturalisation Service (IND), and not-for-profit ACCESS.
 We also work together with Study in The Hague, Hi The Hague, and Studar to help international students.

-Our Services
+Our services